nrudzis/Capstone_2/roadmap.md

 This document outlines current and planned milestones for the Swap project.
 - TODO: Add estimated times for completion (proximate milestones)

-*Updated: Thu, 27 Feb 2025 23:56:36 GMT*
+*Updated: Mon, 31 Mar 2025 06:19:33 GMT*

 ## Swap

 ### Completed
+- Jest tests for User and MarketApi clases
+- Ability to purchase assets (Alpaca markets API)
 - Revise roadmap order to reflect priority of minimal requirements
 - Send/receive funds backend route logic/error handling
 - New SQL tables for asset purchases/sales

 ### To Do
-#### Fund account
-- Add ability for new users to fund their account with fake money
-    - Add logic to button that funds user account when balance is $0

-#### API for other purchases
-- Ability to purchase assets (Alpaca markets API)
-    - `transactions` table:
-        - Rename to `transfers` for clarity
-        - Add column to indicate cash or asset transfer
-        - Change `amount` col to more flexible NUMERIC precision to accommodate other assets

 #### Login
 - Login route, tokens